qgis/QGIS-Documentation/source/docs/training_manual/forestry/stands_digitazing.rst

 It might look like a lot of work, but you will soon get used to digitizing the forest stands.
 It should take you about 15 minutes.

 During the digitizing you might need to edit or delete nodes, split or merge polygons.
-You learned about the necessary tools in :kbd:`Module 6`, now is probably a good moment to go read about them again.
+You learned about the necessary tools in :doc:`..create_vector_data/topo_editing`, now is probably a good moment to go read about them again.

 Remember that having :guilabel:`Enable topological editing` activated, allows you to move nodes common to two polygons so that the common border is edited at the same time for both polygons.